-16.2 Markings-Unless otherwise specified, each container shall be plainly marked with the manufacturer's name, manufacturer's address, the product name, type, quantity, nominal dimensions, facing, and manufacturer's lot or date code identification for the material in the container.
+16.2 Markings-Unless otherwise specified, each container shall be plainly marked with the manufacturer's name, manufacturer's address, the product name, type, quantity, nominal dimensions, facing, manufacturer's lot or date code, and the generic identification of the material in the container.

-16.3 When specified in the purchase order or contract, each container shall also be marked with the appropriate Specification alphanumeric number and type.
+16.3 When specified in the purchase order or contract, each container shall also be marked with the appropriate Specification alpha-numeric number and type.